Dee Rees: Career

 A lesser-known project of Rees' is the show Philip K. Dick's Electric Dreams, where Rees was given the chance to engage with the many emotions looming around the election of Donald Trump, and manipulate them within a sci-fi context, which is now streaming on Amazon Prime.

 Rees is also attached to write and direct An Uncivil War for FilmNation.
 In 2018, Rees was nominated for NAACP Image Awards for Outstanding Directing and Outstanding Writing.

 Rees directed The Last Thing He Wanted, based upon the novel of the same name by Joan Didion, which stars Anne Hathaway and Willem Dafoe.
 The film was distributed by Netflix.

-Rees will next be directing multiple episodes of the Apple TV+ war miniseries Masters of the Air.
+Rees directed multiple episodes of the Apple TV+ war miniseries Masters of the Air.

 Rees is currently set to write and direct MGM's feature film adaptation of George Gershwin's Porgy and Bess.
 She will be working alongside the film's producers, Irwin Winkler and Charles Winkler.

 In 2019, Rees began work as writer and director for her upcoming film, The Kyd's Exquisite Follies.
 An original script, the film is a musical fantasy about a young musician in search of stardom.
 Rees is working alongside producer Cassian Elwes, with singer-songwriter Santigold set to compose.

 In June 2021, Dee Rees was announced as the first African-American woman to direct a Criterion film.
 With the addition of her breakout film, Pariah (2011), Criterion has acknowledged its need for the addition of more female directors and director of color, and has vowed to bring more diversity to light.